 The Dragon Rush attack is basically how you perform a throw in Dragon Ball FighterZ.
 Press Light Attack + Medium Attack and your character will dash toward the opponent and perform a throw, which cannot be blocked in most situations.
-You can then transition directly into a combo if the Dragon Rush is successful.
-After a successful Dragon Rush, you can also force your opponent’s character to tag out, bringing in the next character on their team.
-This can be very useful if the opponent’s next character has low health and you want to finish them off before they replenish any blue health.
+You can then transition directly into a combo if the Dragon Rush is successful, or press Assist 1 or Assist 2 during the initial Dragon Rush animation to knock the opponent's main character out can force in one of their assist characters.
+Forcing in an assist (known as a Snap Back in other games) can be very useful if the opponent’s next character has low health and you want to finish them off before they replenish any blue health.

 You can escape a Dragon Rush but pressing Light Attack + Medium Attack just as the opponent’s Dragon Rush makes contact with your character.
 The timing can be somewhat strict, but as long as you pay close attention to the opponent, you can break out of the Dragon Rush just as it connects.
 Look for a red circle to flash around the opponent.
 This happens just before an opponent dashes in for a Dragon Rush.